jsidharth/Twitter-prototype/README.md

 ```
 bin/kafka-topics.sh --list --zookeeper localhost:2181
 ```
-To run the client, go into the client directory and run the following command:
+To run the **client**, go into the client directory and run the following command:
 ```
 npm start
 ```
-To run the middleware, go into the client directory and run the following command:
+To run the **middleware**, go into the client directory and run the following command:
 ```
 npm start
 ```
-To run the server, go into the server directory and run the following command:
+To run the **server**, go into the server directory and run the following command:
 ```
 npm start
 ```